BLUE, PINK, GRAY, VIOLET & MORE

 8. BENJAMIN MOORE PINK BLISS 2093-70

 - What is the room’s exposure?
-North facing rooms often suit warmer colours, whereas south-facing rooms love the cooler end of things.
+North facing rooms often suit warmer colors, whereas south-facing rooms love the cooler end of things.
 Have an east or west-facing room? read THIS

 - Is the room dark, does it have good natural and/or artificial lighting?
-This can play a big part in choosing the best paint colour!
+This can play a big part in choosing the best paint color!

-- What colour is the carpet?
-Make sure that the undertones of your carpet jive with the undertones of your wall colour.
+- What color is the carpet?
+Make sure that the undertones of your carpet jive with the undertones of your wall color.

-Check out my affordable Online Colour Consulting and E-Design Services.
+Check out my affordable Online Color Consulting and E-Design Services.